 └── seo.ts # Reusable metadata builders

-The beauty of Next.js is that these special files automatically generate their respective assets at the correct URLs—no manual setup required.
+The beauty of Next.js SEO implementation is that these special files automatically generate their respective assets at the correct URLs through framework conventions—no manual head-tag plumbing required (Next.js metadata files).

 The Metadata Foundation